Astrix3348/Slot-machine/README.md

 # Slot-machine
-Created a slot machine game in which the player deposits money and bet on either of the rows and if the symbol in each column matches then the betting amount will be multiplied by the value of the symbol.
+Created a mini project using python, where a player is supposed to deposit balance and bet on the number of rows and if the symbol on each column are identical then the betting amount gets multiplied to the value of the symbol.